rbrich/keybox/README.rst

 Additional requirement for Python 3.2 is ``funcsigs`` package.
 It can be installed from pypy (``pip3 install funcsigs``).
-Call ``make zipapp32`` to also embed funcsigs source into pwlockr zipapp file.
+Call ``make zipapp32`` to also embed funcsigs source into zipapp file.

 .. [#zipapp] https://docs.python.org/3.5/library/zipapp.html#the-python-zip-application-archive-format